An ice-cold cocktail that brings the heat? The Tequila Limeade is the best of both worlds.

 Ingredients

-- 2 ounces of blanco tequila
+- 2 ounces blanco tequila

-- 1 ounce of freshly squeezed lime juice
+- 1 ounce freshly squeezed lime juice

-- 2 ounces of chilled soda water
+- 2 ounces chilled soda water

-- Cilantro sprig for garnish optional
+- Cilantro sprig or lime wheel for garnish, optional

 Instructions